Sillybutts/SillyMaxx1400/README.md

 All STLs were exported in print orientation.
 STEP and F3D are also provided.

 The minimum build volume for your printer is 210mm x 210mm x 210mm if you use the split version of BodyBlockC.
 The minimum for the unsplit BodyBlockC is 210mm x 210mm x 215mm.
+The blaster was designed to fit on Ender 3 printers, or bigger.

 Some parts need brims, a lot of parts need supports.
 This blaster is NOT as cleanly printed as my other designs.